Given the chance, would you take your life on the road?

 Chiang Mai’s cheap prices, moderate temperatures, delicious cuisine and plethora of spaces with strong, reliable Wi-Fi make it the unofficial digital nomad capital of Southeast Asia.
 Coworking space Punspace has two convenient locations: Nimman (which has a cool start-up feel to it) and Tha Phae Gate (which is quieter and more spacious).
 For more information on coworking in Chiang Mai, read this blog post written by digital nomad couple Sam and Zab, who blog at Indefinite Adventure (also, their Digital Nomad guides are definitely worth reading through).

-This former British colony is quickly becoming a top destination for digital nomads, even giving Chiang Mai a run for its money (check out this blog post by Anna at The Freelance Explorer for a comparison of the two cities – it’s got good information, even if there are a few typos).
+This former British colony is quickly becoming a top destination for digital nomads, even giving Chiang Mai a run for its money.
 George Town, the capital of Penang, has a growing nomad scene, especially in coffee shops like The Alley Penang and Budan’s Brew Coffeehouse (within walking distance of each other).

 This is like Airbnb for digital nomads: you can filter popular cities by different search criteria like ‘big city’, ‘gay friendly,’ ‘warm’, ‘affordable’ and much more.
 You can also look for remote jobs, co-living arrangements and places to work in whatever city you’re in, and you can join in on the forums to network with other nomads.